Answers to Top Live Video Questions

 #1 Use Instagram or Facebook Stories.

-Record and share short 15 second videos and pictures every day to get into the habit and be consistent in using video.
-This way they are short, easy to do and will only last 24 hours, but will help you to get comfortable.
-And what's the worst that's going to happen since they disappear after 24 hours?!
+Record and share short 15-second videos and pictures every day to get into the habit of using video consistently.
+This way, they are short, easy to do, and will last only 24 hours, but they will help you get comfortable.
+And what’s the worst that’s going to happen since they disappear after 24 hours?! #2 Use Live Audio

-Did you know you can live stream just your voice?
-You can do this on Periscope, and if you have an Android phone, you can do this on Facebook Live.
-Some people don’t like their face on camera - so this is an easy win to get started.
+Did you know you can livestream just your voice?
+You can do this on Periscope, and if you have an Android phone, you can do it on Facebook Live.
+Some people don’t like their face on camera – so this is an easy win to get started. #3 Go live with a co-host or guest

 This will also help to get you more comfortable sharing the light with someone else.